 4.6) All fees exclude VAT and other government taxes.

-4.7) Either party may terminate this Agreement and any Order Form immediately upon written notice if the other: (i) commits a material breach of the Agreement and which (in the case of a breach capable of remedy) shall not have been remedied within 30 days.
+4.7) Either party may terminate this Agreement and any Proposal immediately upon written notice if the other: (i) commits a material breach of the Agreement and which (in the case of a breach capable of remedy) shall not have been remedied within 30 days.
 A material breach includes (i) a failure by Customer to make payment in accordance with this Agreement; or (ii) the other party has a liquidator, receiver, administrator or administrative receiver appointed in respect of the whole or any part of its undertaking or assets; or (iii) the other party ceases or threatens to cease to carry on business; or (iv) a data breach that increases risks to the rights and freedoms of data subjects’ information held on the Platform.

-4.8 On termination for any reason:
+4.8) On termination for any reason:

 4.8.1) All rights granted to the Customer under this Agreement including without limitation the license to use the Services shall cease and the Customer shall cease all activities authorised by this Agreement;